 Chemical exfoliants are different from physical exfoliants in that it is a chemical substance, not friction, that handles the job at hand.
 Most chemical exfoliants found in facial and body cleansers are mild acids, such as salicylic acid, that work to gently remove dead skin cells.
 They do this by essentially dissolving the "glue" that is binding the dead skin cells to the other skin cells.
 Glycolic acid and lactic acid scrubs and cleansers accomplish this while also moisturizing the skin.
 A salicylic acid scrub works in a similar way, though it more specifically targets skin with acne or other conditions.
 By removing dead skin cells, a salicylic acid scrub unclogs pores, thus treating and preventing breakouts [source: Patz].

 You may need a combination of these products and styles of exfoliation to complete your skin care routine.
-See the links on the next page for further information.
+See the links below for further information.